 -clear background checks

-Teacher Dana is a wonderful addition to our team.
+Teacher Toni is a wonderful addition to our SF team.
 She is the best story teller around and the kids enjoy her positive and patient attitude.
-Originally from Florida, she moved to San Francisco to be close to family.
-After teaching first grade in public school for several years, Dana knew that there had to be a more effective way to educate children.
+San Francisco has been her home for so many years and she loves to enjoy all the parks and beaches as she walks her dogs.
+After teaching several different grade levels including preschool, Toni has been a children’s librarian in Mill Valley most recently.
 Now as a forest school teacher, she gets to see how being outside and letting the children use their own ideas and creativity really opens their minds.

 Our curriculum is custom designed to capture the interest of children and to connect them to the natural world all around.
 We use an emergent curriculum which allows for child led learning with hints of the Waldorf appreciation for beauty and natural materials.

 Cultivating life long characteristics in young students such as confidence, social skills, and resilience through interactions in nature is the ultimate goal of these outdoor programs.
 The ability of a child’s brain to form new connections and critical thinking skills is enhanced when they have freedom from rigid schedules.
 The resulting reduced stress load has many positive effects in a child’s mental health and behavior.

 The curriculum is purposely open ended with the teachers acting as mentors and guiding the children’s chosen activities.
 There are so many learning opportunities for children while they express their interests, plan their own projects and cooperate as a team to accomplish their objectives.

 The teachers act as facilitators and guide the children’s work when needed while allowing time for practice of independent skills.
 Over the course of the school year, children will learn to meet challenges and gain confidence in their own abilities.